Sinodun/draft-dprive-bcp-op/draft-ietf-dprive-bcp-op.md

 {mainmatter}

 # Introduction

-[NOTE: This document is submitted to the IETF for initial review and for feedback on the best forum for future versions of this document.
-Initial considerations for DoH [@!I-D.ietf-doh-dns-over-https] are included here in anticipation of that draft progressing to be an RFC but further analysis is required.]

 The Domain Name System (DNS) is at the core of the Internet; almost every activity on the Internet starts with a DNS query (and often several).
 However